ACEsuit/mace/tests/golden/README.md

 No GPU, no network, no optional dependency, and no capability marker — these tests run in the ci-core `unit` job on all four supported Python versions.
 An anchor that could skip would be an anchor that could rot.

+A family whose tests do need a marker — a GPU, a download, an optional package — gives its selection line in its own `docs/` page, next to the reason it cannot be part of the unmarked set.